5 Dealing with messy data

 5.2.1 Splitting vectors into lists

-Consider the airquality dataset, which among other things describe the temperature on each day during a five-month period.
+Consider the airquality dataset, which among other things describes the temperature on each day during a five-month period.
 Suppose that we wish to split the airquality$Temp vector into five separate vectors: one for each month.
-We could do this by repeated filtering, e.g.
+We could do this by repeated filtering, e.g.,

 temp_may <- airquality$Temp[airquality$Month == 5]